-9.1.1 The election regulations were reviewed in May 2020.
-Revisions to the election regulations are proposed by the Registrar and Secretary to the Council and the Senate as the approving bodies for these regulations.
+9.1.1 The election regulations were reviewed in February 2023.
+Revisions to the election regulations are proposed by the University Secretary to the Council and the Senate as the approving bodies for these regulations.

 9.1.2 The regulations encompass elections to the Council and the Senate for University-level elections of staff members to these two bodies (i.e. where the electorate is a substantial body of staff such as the academic staff from a faculty in the case of Senate elections or the entire professional support staff in the case of the Council elections).
 These regulations do not cover arrangements for elections which are by and from the members of Senate to Council.
 The requirements in the regulations apply in common to elections held for both the Council and the Senate, unless differences between the election arrangements for each are specified.